5 Caribbean Islands Perfect for a Warm-weather Getaway

 Trinidad and Tobago is a multicultural pot of scents, tastes, spices, and aromas.
 The local menu is a reflection of the islands' various cultural roots (namely East-Indian, Chinese, Creole, African, and European cuisine).

 Trinidad and Tobago is perhaps most famous for its annual two day Carnival every February.
-Birthplace of soca, calypso, the limbo, and steel pan (the only musical instrument invented in the 20th Century), Trinidad is also known to have the largest, most explosive colorful and culturally mixed Carnival celebration in the Caribbean.
+Birthplace of soca, calypso, the limbo, and steel pan (the only musical instrument invented in the 20th Century), Trinidad is also known to have the largest, most explosively colorful and culturally mixed Carnival celebration in the Caribbean.
 This all-inclusive event includes Kiddies Carnival, Panarama, Dimanche Gras, J'ouvert, and Carnival Monday and Tuesday.

 Missed the Carnival itself?
 Not to worry: During the summer months, you can get a taste of what is to come with band launch events, showcasing costume themes for the next Carnival.